Holiday Village

 No analysis available

-The public remarks directly mention storage for surfboards, which is clear evidence of surfboard storage facilities.
-I also saw references to storage space for bikes and surfboards, reinforcing this amenity.
+The public remarks directly reference storage for surfboards, which is direct evidence of surfboard storage facilities.
+This is reinforced by similar storage-related wording in the listings.

 No analysis available